nbories-okta/Gratuity/README.md

  * [x] Optional: Added transition animations

 Notes:
-Spent some time making sure the UI works across multiple screen resolution.
-Ran into problems with the animations scaling on iPhone6 and iPhone6+
+Spent some time trying to get the app to work across multiple screen resolution.
+Ran into problems with the animations scaling for iPhone6 and iPhone6+ resolutions

 Walkthrough of all user stories: